IgorAmashukeli/GalaxyRegression/README.md

 - Random forest
 - XG boost
 - Keras VariationalGaussianProcess model
-- We used linear regression to find best features
+- We used linear regression to find the best features to estimate the masses of galaxies